Setup HAProxy to Load Balance an Oracle Linux Automation Manager Cluster

 Create a self-signed certificate with OpenSSL.

-Given that the Oracle Linux Automation Manager control nodes use SSL, the load balancer must also use SSL.
-The other option is to have SSL terminate at the load balancer, which is outside this exercise's scope.
+The Oracle Linux Automation Manager control nodes use SSL, so the load balancer must also use SSL.
+The other option is to have SSL terminate at the load balancer.

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \ -keyout ~/haproxy.key -out ~/haproxy.crt